IIIF/cookbook-recipes/recipe/0258-tagging-external-resource/index.md

 ## Example

 In this example, we continue our use of a photograph of a square in Göttingen, Germany, which includes a fountain topped by a sculpture of a girl and 2 accompanying geese.
-While the Annodation `body` that points to the Wikidata entry for the fountain is valid all alone, we've added an additional `body` to provide the viewer a natural language textual label to display to a person using that viewer.
+While the Annotation `body` that points to the Wikidata entry for the fountain is valid all alone, we've added an additional `body` to provide the viewer a natural language textual label to display to a person using that viewer.

 Using multiple `body` properties, as shown here, does not have any predictable consequences for a viewer's handling of the data.
 With this in mind, each `body` in this Manifest could stand alone.